flybywiresim/docs/docs/installer/index.md

 # FBW Installer

-The FlyByWire Installer is a tool that allows you to install and update the FlyByWire aircraft and its dependencies such as SimBridge.
+The FlyByWire Installer is a tool that allows you to install and update the FlyByWire aircraft and its dependencies such as SimBridge, as well as selected 3rd party Aircraft and Tools.
 It is a standalone application that is separate from the aircraft itself.

 [Known Issues + Troubleshooting Here](reported-issues.md){.md-button}